Discovering the Humanities, 4th edition

-Discovering the Humanities leads you on a journey through countless "ah-ha" moments as you piece together the cultural history of the world.
-Author Henry Sayre deftly conveys multifaceted cultural experiences via a storytelling approach that you will remember during the course and beyond.
+Discovering the Humanities helps you see context and make connections across the humanities.
+Author Henry Sayre leads you on a journey through countless “ah-ha” moments as you piece together the cultural history of the world.
+Sayre deftly conveys multifaceted cultural experiences via a resonant storytelling approach.

 Published by Pearson (July 14th 2021) - Copyright © 2020

 1. The Prehistoric Past and the Earliest Civilizations: The River Cultures of the Ancient World

 3. Empire: Urban Life and Imperial Majesty in Rome, China, And India

 4. The Flowering of Religion: Faith and the Power of Belief in the Early First Millennium